-The classic vanilla cake, yellow cake, birthday cake (whatever you wanna call it) done right.
-It’s soft, fluffy, vanilla-y, and chocolate-y!
-Simple and perfect.
+The classic vanilla cake, yellow cake, birthday cake done right.
+It’s all-natural & just the BEST vanilla cake with milk chocolate buttercream frosting.
+So soft, fluffy, vanilla-y, and chocolate-y, it’s simple & perfect.

 4 complete two-layer vanilla cakes with chocolate buttercream frosting in 5 days.
 I baked them, I big-time

 scarfed taste-tested them, and then I had enough of them… for a month.

 But alas, the cake still wasn’t exactly the way I wanted it to be.

 One of the things I love about cooking is that you can feel as you go along (typically), but with baking you really do need to stick to a single method and follow through until the end before you can see if it’s a hit, a miss, or something in between.
 I prefer cooking because it allows me to be creative and plus, my day job is basically baking.

 Well specifically, it’s scientific research, but troubleshooting is troubleshooting, right?
 Change one variable and wait to see what the outcome is only after putting in your blood, sweat, and tears.